2023 Solar Incentives Guide for Northfield, MN - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to encourage homeowners to switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-Incentives could include things like discounts, cash back or monthly utility bill credits.
-Some incentives are handled federally, while others are handled by the state of Minnesota or by your specific utility company, county or municipality.
-Types of solar incentives might include:
+Solar incentives encourage homeowners to switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+These incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the state of Minnesota and some by your utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

-- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar panels.
-Property tax exemptions allow you to exclude the value added by your solar system when you're calculating the amount of property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar system.
+Property tax exemptions let you exclude the added value of your solar system when you're calculating how much property tax you need to pay.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit will apply to you, get in touch with your local Northfield solar installation company.
+To understand how the new Clean Energy Credit might apply to you, reach out to your local Northfield solar installers.

 State & Local Solar Incentives